 - Change the brightness, saturation, and contrast.

-With so many useful options, there’s no wonder this extension has more than 140,000 users, and counting.
+With so many useful options, there’s no wonder this extension has so many users.

 2. Download Netflix Content To Your Mobile and Watch Anywhere

-Up until a couple of years ago, Netflix refused to let people download content to their mobile, stating that it would be… “too confusing.”
+Up until a few years ago, Netflix refused to let people download content to their mobile, stating that it would be… “too confusing.”

 Well, thankfully we all got smarter – and back in 2016, Netflix have added a Download option, so now you can watch stuff on a plane, or on the tube…